getupcloud/openshift-cartridge-elasticsearch/README.md

 OpenShift Elasticsearch Cartridge
 =================================
-This cartridge provides an Elasticsearch cluster as a standalone application with a kibana dashboard served on the `/kibana` route.
+This cartridge provides an Elasticsearch cluster as a standalone application with a kibana dashboard served and accessible by targetting the index page `/index.html`.

 To create your Elasticsearch app, run: